AUDITION INFORMATION for Fiddler on the Roof!

 We will ask you to do a 1 minute acting monologue.
 Since this is a comedy, your monologue should be similar.
 We will help you find one if you can’t find one on the internet this summer.

 Next, you will sing.
 You will choose your own song.
 Think serious musical theater or folk song or gospel song that fits THIS show.
 (As much as we love these, please, nothing from Shrek or Mary Poppins…to light for this show.)
 Choose something that fits your voice the best.
 This song should be prepared ahead of time.
 It must be memorized!!!!!!
-You will need to have sheet music for Mrs. Gleason to play from.
+You will need to have sheet music for our accompanist to play from.

 Next, SING.
 We want to see some acting as you sing it to us.
 Remember that in a show like this, the words ARE THE DIALOGUE that tells the story.